cyneprepou4uk/NES-Games-Disassembly/README.md

 ## How to edit a disassembly

-My personal comments are marked with `bzk` text.
+Important comments are marked with `bzk` text.
 Start with deleting garbage to free up some space.

 And don't worry about stuff like `C - - - - - 0x00009C 00:C08C: A9 00     LDA #$00`.